 Coordinates: 39° 44′ 44″ N, 20° 1′ 14″

-The earliest archaeological evidence of settled occupation dates to between the 10th and 8th centuries BC, although the legend associated with its origins speak of the city’s foundation by Trojan exiles.
-The Roman writer Virgil, in the Aeneid, describes Butrint as founded by the Trojan prince Helenus, a son of King Priam of Troy, and as appearing as a «Troy in miniature» (parva Troia) to the hero Aeneas who stayed there after his own escape from the destruction of the city.
+The earliest archaeological evidence of settled occupation dates to between the 10th and 8th centuries BC, although the legend associated with its origins speaks of the city’s foundation by Trojan exiles.
+The Roman writer Virgil, in The Aeneid, describes Butrint as founded by the Trojan prince Helenus, a son of King Priam of Troy, and as appearing as a «Troy in miniature» (parva Troia) to the hero Aeneas who stayed there after his own escape from the destruction of the city.

-The town suffered much damage from an earthquake sometime in the 4th century AD but survived into the Late Antique era, becoming the seat of a bishopric with Christian buildings including a large basilica and a Baptistery, one of the largest such paleochristian buildings of its type.
+The town suffered much damage from an earthquake sometime in the 4th century AD but survived into the Late Antique era, becoming the seat of a bishopric with Christian buildings, including a large basilica and a Baptistery, one of the largest such paleochristian buildings of its type.
 The city then went into a long decline and was abandoned until 1928, when the Fascist government of Benito Mussolini’s Italy sent an expedition to Buthrotum.

 The archaeological site has been the heart of the Butrint National Park, established in 2000 to preserve the natural ecosystems and woodlands, which have a wide variety of animal habitats and incredible biodiversity.
 A network of walking trails in the park leads to the many historical buildings and the wide variety of Mediterranean habitats.
 The finds from the site are on display in the small museum located on the top of the hill where the acropolis of Buthrotum once was.